 8. Pole Beans

-Pole bean vines grow to a convenient height of about 10 feet, making it a suitable vegetable to grow in large pots and buckets, even in balconies.
+Pole bean vines grow to a convenient height of about 6 to 10 feet, making them a suitable vegetable to grow in large pots and buckets, even on balconies.
 Some of the best bean varieties for pots are here!

 Growing beans in containers is particularly useful for starting early when the soil temperatures are too cool to support the growth of this warm-season vegetable.
 Like most bean species, pole beans resist transplanting and hate when the temperature dips pretty low.